 Conclusion

-Now you have a crystal clear understanding of digital marketing KPIs and how to track them.
+Now, you have a crystal clear understanding of digital marketing KPIs and how to track them.
 Then why wait for the results?
-Track your marketing KPIs today and optimize your marketing strategy for better ROI!
+Track your marketing KPIs today and optimise your marketing strategy for better ROI!

-If you have any questions related to the KPIs, then feel free to leave your questions in the comment section.
+If you have any questions about the KPIs, please leave them in the comment section.
 We will be happy to answer you.

 Thanks for reading 🙂